Business process re-engineering: Organization-wide commitment

-Major changes to business processes have a direct effect on processes, technology, job roles, and workplace culture.
-Significant changes to even one of those areas require resources, money, and leadership.
-Changing them simultaneously is an extraordinary task.
-Like any large and complex undertaking, implementing re engineering requires the talents and energies of a broad spectrum of experts.
-Since BPR can involve multiple areas within the organization, it is important to get support from all affected departments.
+Major changes to business processes have a direct effect on operations, technology, job roles, and workplace culture.
+Significant changes to even one of these areas requires resources, money, and leadership.
+Changing them simultaneously can compound these needs.
+Implementing re-engineering processes requires the talents and energies of a broad spectrum of experts.
+When BPR involves multiple areas within an organization, it is important to get support from all affected departments.
 Through the involvement of selected department members, the organization can gain valuable input before a process is implemented; a step that promotes both the cooperation and the vital acceptance of the re engineered process by all segments of the organization.

 Getting enterprise-wide commitment involves the following: top management sponsorship, bottom-up buy-in from process users, dedicated BPR team, and budget allocation for the total solution with measures to demonstrate value.
 Before any BPR project can be implemented successfully, there must be a commitment to the project by the management of the organization, and strong leadership must be provided.
 Re engineering efforts can by no means be exercised without a company-wide commitment to the goals.
 However, top management commitment is imperative for success.
 Top management must recognize the need for change, develop a complete understanding of what BPR is, and plan how to achieve it.

-Leadership has to be effective, strong, visible, and creative in thinking and understanding in order to provide a clear vision.
-Convincing every affected group within the organization of the need for BPR is a key step in successfully implementing a process.
-By informing all affected groups at every stage, and emphasizing the positive end results of the re engineering process, it is possible to minimize resistance to change and increase the odds for success.
-The ultimate success of BPR depends on the strong, consistent, and continuous involvement of all departmental levels within the organization.
+Effective implementation of business process reengineering (BPR) typically requires visible leadership to establish and communicate a strategic vision.
+Gaining the support of stakeholders across the organization is considered a critical phase of the process.
+Literature suggests that consistent communication throughout all stages of reengineering can mitigate employee resistance by highlighting projected outcomes.
+The success of a BPR initiative often depends on the sustained involvement of all organizational levels and departments.